andrei-stoica26/hammers/README.md

 `addLineages`: Adds [slingshot](https://www.bioconductor.org/packages/release/bioc/html/slingshot.html) lineages to Seurat metadata.

-`addCurveweights`: Adds [slingshot](https://www.bioconductor.org/packages/release/bioc/html/slingshot.html) curve weights to Seurat metadata.
+`addCurveweights`: Adds slingshot curve weights to Seurat metadata.

-`repAnalysis`: Given two gene expression metadata categorical column, performs overrepresentation/underrepresentation analysis for all the pairs comprising a label from each category.
+`repAnalysis`: Given two gene expression metadata categorical columns, performs representation analysis for all the pairs consisting of a label from each category.
+Both overrepresentation and underrepresentation analysis are supported.